Security-Onion-Solutions/securityonion-docs/playbook.rst

 Putting a Play into Production
 ------------------------------

 When you are ready to start alerting on your Play, change the Status of the play to ``Active``.
-This will create :ref:`hive` case template & the :ref:`elastalert` config.
+This will create :ref:`hive` case template and the :ref:`elastalert` config.
 Any edits made to the Play in Playbook will automatically update the :ref:`elastalert` configuration and :ref:`hive` case template.

 The Elastalert rules are located under ``/opt/so/rules/elastalert/playbook/<PlayID>.yml``.
 Elastalert rules created by Playbook will run every 3 minutes, with a ``buffer_time`` of 15 minutes.

-Performance testing is still ongoing; initial testing has shown that on a lightly-used Standalone install with 16GB of RAM (4GB allocated to the Elasticsearch Heap), 300 Plays can be active without issues.
+Performance testing is still ongoing.
+Initial testing has shown that on a lightly-used Standalone install with 16GB of RAM (4GB allocated to the Elasticsearch Heap), 300 Plays can be active without issues.
+We recommend avoiding the ``Malicious Nishang PowerShell Commandlets`` play as it can cause serious performance problems.
+You may also want to avoid others with a status of ``experimental``.

 Viewing Playbook Alerts
 -----------------------